Francis Akwaffo-Boateng

 Francis Akwaffo-Boateng (born September 7, 1991, in Anum) is a Ghanaian footballer who plays for Al Nasr Benghazi.

-Career
+Club career

 He began his career in the youth from Larteh United and joined than in 2004 to Ba United.
 After two big seasons with Ba United, he was transferred on 24 October 2007 to Asante Kotoko.
 The right winger started on 15 July 2009 a one-week trial with Germany-based club FSV Frankfurt and turned later back to Asante Kotoko.

 International career

 Akwaffo is former member of the Black Meteors.